mitchg/nvim/README.md

-# Neovim setup and configuration with plug.vim and git plugins.
+# Neovim setup and configuration with plug.vim and plugins.

 ## General Description